SherG/perpetual-elm/exampleSite/content/services/term-loans.md

 * Get an offer in as little as 24 hours.
 Funding process typically takes 5-10 business days.
 * The funding you receive does not appear on your personal credit report.

+> Our process can get you funded fast, even if you've been turned down by a bank.

 ## Funding for existing businesses

 We offer the same fast process for existing businesses.